hmchen47/DataScience/ML/ML-Stanford/17-LargeScale.md

   2. One of the advantages of online learning is that if the function we're modeling changes over time (such as if we are modeling the probability of users clicking on different URLs, and user tastes/preferences are changing over time), the online learning algorithm will automatically adapt to these changes.
   3. When using online learning, you must save every new training example you get, as you will need to reuse past examples to re-train the model even after you get new training examples in the future.
   4. Online learning algorithms are usually best suited to problems were we have a continuous/non-stop stream of data that we want to learn from.
+  5. One of the disadvantages of online learning is that it requires a large amount of computer memory/disk space to store all the training examples we have seen.
+  6. In the approach to online learning discussed in the lecture video, we repeatedly get a single training example, take one step of stochastic gradient descent using that example, and then move on to the next example.
+  7. When using online learning, in each step we get a new example $(x,y)$, perform one step of (essentially stochastic gradient descent) learning on that example, and then discard that example and move on to the next.
+  8. One of the advantages of online learning is that there is no need to pick a learning rate $\alpha$.

-  Ans: 24
+  Ans: 67 (5678), 24 (1234)

 4. Assuming that you have a very large training set, which of the following algorithms do you think can be parallelized using map-reduce and splitting the training set across different machines?
 Check all that apply.

   1. Logistic regression trained using stochastic gradient descent.
   2. Linear regression trained using batch gradient descent.
-  3. An online learning setting, where you repeatedly get a single example (x,y)(x,y), and want to learn from that single example before moving on.
+  3. An online learning setting, where you repeatedly get a single example $(x,y)$, and want to learn from that single example before moving on.
   4. A neural network trained using batch gradient descent.

   Ans: 24